Christian-DAntonio/Javascript-Practice/Grocerry/README.md

 10:06 AM - Couldn't code yesterday because I had a workshop at the City of Windsor.
 But now I'm free.
 I'll do only a little bit of coding for the day, since I got more backed up than I thought I would.
 11:03 AM - Know when You input an item into the grocery list, The item you typed actually shows up on the screen!!!!!!!!!!
 It evenn shows up with and edit or delete option!!!!
 This was done through some additions to the if code in the app.js file.
 Also the erason for the time gap is because I had to apply to a job on Hackforge and a job fair for Windsor Essex County, and I had to go through my Gmail emails.
+11:20 AM - This is about as much as I'm willing to do for the day.
+I'll do more tommrow when I have a less busy day and not slammed with both a Workshop and Team Meeting.